Skip to main contentSkip to footer

 • The named supervisor will need to authorise and submit the amendment.

-Most amendment requests can be considered by the Chair within 10 working days of submission and do not require review at a scheduled RGEC meeting.
+Most amendment requests can be considered by the Chair within 10 working days of submission.
 Occasionally substantial amendments require comprehensive review, and the applicant will be notified.

 GO BACK TO the RGEC homepage >